QUALIFYING PATIENTS IN NEW HAMPSHIRE

 - chemotherapy-induced anorexia,

 - severe pain that has not responded to previously prescribed medication or surgical measures or for which other treatment options produced serious side effects,

 - seizures, or

 Additionally, the department may include, on a case by case basis, any condition determined to be severely debilitating or terminal, based upon the written request of the patient's recommending physician.

-You may designate a single caregiver to assist you with obtaining and using medical marijuana.
-If you wish to become a designated caregiver, you must be at least twenty-one (21) years old and cannot have a felony drug-related conviction.
+A patient may designate a single caregiver to assist with obtaining and using medical marijuana.
+If you wish to become a designated caregiver, you must be at least twenty-one (21) years old and cannot have a prior felony conviction.
 A registered caregiver with a valid registry ID card may assist with up to five (5) qualifying patients.
-If both the caregiver and qualifying patients live more than 50 miles from an “alternative treatment center” licensed to dispense medical cannabis, the designated caregiver may assist up to nine (9) patients.
+If both the caregiver and qualifying patients live more than 50 miles from an "alternative treatment center" licensed to dispense medical cannabis, the designated caregiver may assist up to nine (9) patients.
 Caregivers' activities are limited to transporting medicine from licensed centers and assisting with administration.